Skip to content

 Rest hours and clopening

-There must be a rest period of 10 hours in betweeen shifts.
-Employees can decline the rest period and be paid time and a half pay.
+There must be a 10-hour rest period between shifts.
+Employees can decline the rest period and be paid at time and a half.

 Exceptions